 Secondary Production: It is the mid-phase of production.
 It involves both machinery and manual work in parallel.
 It focuses on the utilization of raw materials effectively to get more productivity.
 Here we need working capital.

 Tertiary Production: It is the last and significant phase as all the packaging, and distribution of goods happens here.
 It is the phase where we can earn returns for our qualitative products.
 It involves certain risks too.

-Production is the maximum utilisation of the available resources and it undergoes various processes for producing the goods and services.
+Production is the maximum utilization of the available resources and it undergoes various processes for producing the goods and services.
 The function of production is necessary and fundamental to every business since the returns depend majorly on productivity.
 The production definition in economics can be found within the process itself.
 A good grasp of the production concept helps the entrepreneur in shaping their business accordingly.

-These notes are created by subject-specific experts and academics with excellent knowledge on the topic.
+These notes are created by subject-specific experts and academics with excellent knowledge of the topic.
 These notes are highly accurate, provide lucid explanations and illustrations wherever necessary, and thus provide an excellent learning material resource for the students to prepare for their exams.